Luc Tuymans: Early life

 Luc Tuymans was born in Mortsel close to the city of Antwerp on 14 June 1958.
 His father was Belgian Flemish and his mother was Dutch.
 During World War II his mother's family joined the Dutch Resistance and hid refugees, whereas some members of his father's family allegedly had sympathised with Nazi ideology.
 This fact echoed through family conversations, raising moral questions and feelings of guilt, and the subject became a source of fascination and fear, later playing a key role in Tuymans' painting.

 His interest in art manifested itself at a young age, and his ability was first recognised during a summer holiday in Zundert, when he won a drawing competition.
 He later said this event gave him a sense of the path he had to take.
-When he was eight or nine, his uncle took him to the Gemeentemuseum in The Hague where he saw a painting by Mondrian.
+When he was eight or nine, his uncle took him to the Kunstmuseum in The Hague where he saw a painting by Mondrian.
 In a much later conversation, he explained how 'looking at that abstract painting was my first art experience....
 I felt the magic of art in it....
 I did understand the monumentality of that work.'